wp-plugins/enhanced-tooltipglossary/readme.txt

 5. Glossary setting page in Admin

 == Changelog ==
+= 2.3.10 =
+* Fixed a PHP bug which happened when post_title was empty

 = 2.3.1 =
 * Added link in setting to glossary index location